miguelcorderocollar/thesis-robotaxi_simulation/docs/implementation_milestones.md

 **Manual Testing**:

 1. **Tab Navigation**:
-   - [ ] All tabs load without errors
+   - [x] All tabs load without errors
-   - [ ] Switching tabs is smooth
+   - [x] Switching tabs is smooth
-   - [ ] Data displays correctly in each tab
+   - [x] Data displays correctly in each tab

 2. **Content Verification**:
-   - [ ] Compare plots with notebook outputs
+   - [x] Compare plots with notebook outputs
-   - [ ] Verify KPIs match expected values
+   - [x] Verify KPIs match expected values
-   - [ ] Check that all metrics are displayed
+   - [x] Check that all metrics are displayed

 3. **Performance**:
-   - [ ] Tabs load in reasonable time
+   - [x] Tabs load in reasonable time
-   - [ ] Heavy computations can be toggled off
+   - [x] Heavy computations can be toggled off
-   - [ ] No memory leaks on repeated tab switching
+   - [x] No memory leaks on repeated tab switching

 **Success Criteria**:
 - ✅ All tabs implemented and functional
 - ✅ Visualizations match notebook quality
 - ✅ Performance is acceptable
 - ✅ All key metrics are accessible

+**Completion Summary**:
+- ✅ Created `app/tabs.py` module with 8 tab rendering functions
+- ✅ Implemented Tab 1: Production & Fleet with cumulative/production/discontinued plots and summary tables
+- ✅ Implemented Tab 2: Robotaxi Miles with regional and global plots and KPIs
+- ✅ Implemented Tab 3: Tesla Revenue with regional and global plots, cumulative revenue KPIs
+- ✅ Implemented Tab 4: Car Owner Economics with histograms and statistics for non-Asia and Asia
+- ✅ Implemented Tab 5: CO₂ & Pollution with tons CO₂ saved plots, percentage graphs, and health cost savings
+- ✅ Implemented Tab 6: Displacement & S-Curves with fleet composition plot and displacement coefficient histogram
+- ✅ Implemented Tab 7: Time Saved & GDP with regional plots, global totals, and percentage GDP graphs
+- ✅ Implemented Tab 8: Diagnostics with comprehensive configuration summary, reproducibility info, and ARIMA diagnostics
+- ✅ Updated `app.py` to use tab structure with 8 tabs
+- ✅ All tabs include proper error handling and graceful degradation for missing data
+- ✅ All plots properly closed to prevent memory leaks
+- ✅ Ready for Milestone 6 (Polish, Performance, and Documentation)

 ---